MLS467/Laravel-11-12-Framework-Ecossistema-e-Projetos-Web/README.md

 ### **3. Acesso à Página Other**

 ```
-GET /other → Route::view('/other', 'other') → other.blade.php → @extends('layouts.other_layout')
+GET /other → Route::view('/other', 'other') → other.html.php → @extends('layouts.other_layout')
 ```

 ### **4. Renderização da Other**

 ```
-other_layout.blade.php
+other_layout.html.php
 ├── @yield('title') ← Other-Page
 ├── @section('top_bar')...@show ← CONTEÚDO DO TOP BAR (sobrescrito)
 ├── @yield('content') ← CONTEÚDO DO CONTENT